dannyhdyt/Portfolio/README.md

 ## Hi I'm Danny <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>

-Previously, I worked in merchandise operations within the Social Commerce and E-Commerce sector, in which my task was refining pricing strategies, stock forecasting, and delivering comprehensive sales performance insights.
+Previously, I worked in merchandise operations within the Social Commerce and E-Commerce sectors, in which my task was refining pricing strategies, stock forecasting, and delivering comprehensive sales performance insights.

 However, I've always been curious and have a strong desire to learn about technology and IT.
 I’ve recently embarked on a Quality Assurance Engineer mini boot camp where I learned to create detailed test cases, delved into basic programming in Java, and learned tools like Postman for API testing and Katalon for automation.